 So that is what being an Observant Jew is like in a nutshell.
 Some uninformed people think we live oppressive, difficult lives but, it is far from the truth.
 For the most part we are normal, happy, fun loving people who try to live the way G-d wants us to.
 My little explanations here are an absolute drop in the bucket but, if you want to find out more there is a wonderful website called www.aish.com that is full of information and interesting posts and videos that will tell you much more about our way of life.
 Thank you allowing me to share my way of life with you.
 I hope it enlightened you and maybe cleared up some misconceptions.

 About Faigie: I am a mother of 6 and a grandma of 4 (so far).
 I am a former early childhood educator with a passion for children and their art.
 I think all parents and teachers can teach kids how to do great art which makes kids better learners, even if you don’t have a background in art (which I don’t).
-I fight against copycat, cookie cutter arts and crafts which I feel is very detrimental to kids in many ways and if you want to know why then go get my 2 FREE reports which will greatly enlighten you.
+I fight against copycat, cookie cutter arts and crafts which I feel is very detrimental to kids in many ways.